 Initial contact between the opposing armies took place some 25 miles southwest of Sedan, where an Austrian detachment captured the village of Crois-aux-Bois, outflanking the French position at nearby Grandpré and compelling Dumouriez to withdraw farther south.
 At this point, thinking to have scored a signal victory, Brunswick called a halt and sent an emissary, one Colonel Massenbach, to French headquarters in hopes of opening negotiations.
-Dumouriez responded to the overture by turning Massenbach away without an audience, yet the French commander would soon have occasion for second thoughts on the subject, for in the process of falling back upon Sainte Menehoud one of his corps was cut off and set upon by a force of Prussian cavalry.
+Dumouriez responded to the overture by turning Massenbach away without an audience, yet the French commander would soon have cause for second thoughts on the subject, for in the process of falling back upon Sainte Menehoud one of his corps was cut off and set upon by a force of Prussian cavalry.
 Though the isolated French troops managed to fend off an initial attack, a second assault sent them racing headlong in the direction of Chalons, sweeping away a large body of reinforcements in their flight and giving rise to rumors of the collapse of the entire army.
 With French fortunes going from bad to worse, Dumouriez’ main force–now drawn up in the vicinity of Valmy–quickly contracted the contagious fear, and had the Austro-Prussian forces followed up their success, they might have stampeded the French all the way to the Marne.
 True to form, however, Brunswick continued his cautious advance, allowing the French commander time to consolidate his position and restore a measure of confidence in his shaken troops.
 In this, Dumouriez would be aided by the timely arrival of French reinforcements under General Kellermann, who reached Valmy on the evening of the 19th.

 Meanwhile, surprised to learn that the French were still in the vicinity of Valmy, Brunswick advanced south from Grandpré with plans to force another withdrawal.
 Once again, however, King Frederick William pulled rank, ordering the allied forces to proceed directly to the Chalons Road west of Sainte Menehoud in an effort to cut off an anticipated French retreat.
-Thus the invasion force pressed forward, eventually going into bivouac some five miles northwest of Valmy, Brunswick’s careful campaign of maneuver having gone by the boards.
+Thus the invasion force pressed forward, going into bivouac some five miles northwest of Valmy, Brunswick’s careful campaign of maneuver having gone by the boards.